dkachhot21/Bulk_email_sender/readme.md

 # Automatic Mailing System with Gmail OAuth2 Integration

 This project demonstrates how to set up an automatic mailing system using Express.js and Gmail's OAuth2 authentication for sending emails.
-It includes instructions on obtaining OAuth2 credentials and setting up the project.
+It includes instructions on obtaining OAuth2 credentials, setting up the project, and storing email data in a MongoDB database.

 ## Getting Started

-Follow the steps below to set up the project and obtain the required credentials.
+Follow the steps below to set up the project, obtain the required credentials, and integrate with a MongoDB database.

 ### Prerequisites